javadoug/swizzle-params/README.md

 If a stack does not exist, the user is prompted to enter the param values which are then stored in the specified file.

 ## Swizzling source code files?
 Don't.
 By convention, don't swizzle source code files.
+Only swizzle files designated for this purpose.

-Consider swizzling source code files a "code smell" for a couple of reasons: 1) parameters end up hidden in the code, which means digging through code to find them in a pinch.
+Consider swizzling source code files a "code smell" for a couple of reasons:
+1) parameters end up hidden in the code, which means digging through code to find them in a pinch.
 2) modifying code to inject the parameter values on the target environment means the code you publish is not the code that runs.
+And
-And 3), without a convention for managing parameters, there is sure to be less documentation and verification of the parameters passed into your application.
+3) without a convention for managing parameters, there is sure to be less documentation and verification of the parameters passed into your application.

 To learn more about the inspiration for this project, read my blog post [Swizzled, Bamboozled and Dismayed].